-Reservation of Rights: All draft Provider of Choice (POC) contract language presented by BPA for discussion is subject to ongoing review and revision.
+Reservation of Rights: All draft Provider of Choice (POC) contract language presented by BPA and WPAG for discussion is subject to ongoing review and revision by both parties.
 Prior to finalizing the POC contract templates, BPA will publish complete contract templates for public review and comment.
 BPA acknowledges that failure to offer edits or comments on this document does not preclude a stakeholder from offering edits or comments during the formal public review.

 Summary of Changes